Modular Biopharma Facility Design: Prioritizing Ergonomics

-As the biopharma industry continues shifting towards a more mobile and modular facility design, the benefits of increased flexibility, agility, and decreased capital costs are quickly being realised by manufacturers of all shapes and sizes.
+As the biopharma industry continues shifting towards a more mobile and modular facility design, the benefits of increased flexibility, agility, and decreased capital costs are quickly being realized by manufacturers of all shapes and sizes.

 Unfortunately, the well-being of process and production staff is often overlooked when considering the safety and ergonomic implications of moving mobile equipment.